|Nutrition Facts (per serving)|

 - Garnish: 2 tablespoons sesame seeds (optional)

-Soak raw peanuts and glutinous rice in two separate pans for at least three hours in warm water, or preferably overnight, then drain.
+Soak raw peanuts and glutinous rice in two separate pans for at least three hours–or preferably overnight–in warm water and then drain.

 In a saucepan, cover peanuts with water and bring to a boil.
 Simmer for 20 minutes.